 schema: public

-secretName: <YOUR_SECRET>
+secret_name: <YOUR_SECRET>

 description: "Postgres sink for ethereum.eth_transfers"

-sourceStreamName: ethereum_eth_transfers_transform
+from: ethereum_eth_transfers_transform

 Native Transfers Transform